 - 1 tablespoon minced fresh parsley or 1 teaspoon dried parsley flakes

 - In small bowl, combine leek and asparagus.
 Drizzle with oil and sprinkle with salt and pepper; toss to coat.

 - Transfer to a baking sheet coated with cooking spray.
 Bake at 400° for 20-25 minutes or until tender, stirring occasionally.
 Reduce heat to 350°.

 - Place mushrooms on the bottom of a 9-in. deep-dish pie plate coated with cooking spray.
 Top with roasted vegetables and cheese.
 In a large bowl, whisk the remaining ingredients; pour over cheese.

-- Bake for 30-35 minutes or until a knife inserted near the center comes out clean.
+- Bake for 30-35 minutes or until a knife inserted in the center comes out clean.
 Let stand for 5 minutes.
 Cut into wedges.
-Yield: 6 servings.